sheetalrprasad/Classification-of-Space-Objects/README.md

 - Install the above mentioned libraries.
 - Keep the data folder in the same folder under 'data/' as the Classifier_Comparison.ipynb file
 - Run all the cells in jupyter file.

+### Report
+- Report.docx contains the observations and conclusion on this project.